kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Stages/_index.md

 ## Lucille Stages

 Stages are the building blocks of a Lucille pipeline.
 Each Stage performs a specific transformation on a Document.

-Lucille Stages should have JavaDocs that describe their purpose and the parameters acceptable in their Config.
-On this site, you'll find more in-depth documentation for some more advanced / complex Lucille Stages.

-To configure a stage, you have to provide its class (under `class`) in its config.
-You can also specify a `name` for the Stage as well, in addition to `conditions` and `conditionPolicy` (described below).
+To configure a stage, provide its class (under `class`) in its config.
+You can also specify a `name` for the Stage, in addition to `conditions` and `conditionPolicy` (described below).

-You'll also provide the parameters needed by the Stage as well.
-For example, the `AddRandomBoolean` Stage accepts two optional parameters -
-`field_name` and `percent_true`.
-So, an `AddRandomBoolean` Config would look something like this:

 ```hocon
 {